 Some of the additional course offerings include Biomaterials Science and Engineering, Polymeric Biomaterials, Regulatory Environment of Medical Products, Research Seminar in Biomaterials, Research Design, and Statistics.
 Students must take a minimum of 6 credits of elective coursework, most of which must be related to their area of research.
 The remaining credit hours are fulfilled through thesis research and thesis preparation.

 Students admitted to the program usually have backgrounds in biological science or engineering.
 The Program Director encourages graduate mechanical engineering and biophysics courses as electives for those students anticipating Ph.D. studies after completing the M.S. degree in Biomaterials.

 The Interdisciplinary Program in Biomaterials can occasionally assist with financial support for admitted students, sometimes by arranging for joint industry/university research projects that fund student thesis studies.
-Some faculty have research grants that permit them to appoint postdoctoral fellows or to hire research assistants.
+Some faculty have research grants that may permit them to support graduate research assistants.